-In order to evaluate the performance degradation of the sensors with time, all nine sensors exposed during the two campaigns reported in this paper were tested in the lab before and after the campaigns.
-Both sets of measurements were taken for each sensor for a total of 10 min.
-The measurements were performed inside the zero-Gauss chamber at the University of Michigan.
-The pre-exposure measurements were taken within 2 d of each exposure campaign, while the postexposure measurements were taken approximately a month after the campaigns.

-Figures 9 and 10 show the magnitude of the magnetic field measured during the pre- (left panels) and post-exposure (right panels) tests for each of the nine magnetometers studied.
+- 165 In order to evaluate the performance degradation of the sensors with time, all the nine sensors exposed during the two campaigns reported in this paper were tested in the lab before and after the campaigns.
+Both sets of measurements were taken for each sensor for a total of 10 minutes.
+The measurements were performed inside the Zero-Gauss chamber at the University of Michigan.
+The pre-exposure measurements were taken within two days of each exposure campaign, while the post-exposure measurements were taken approximately a month after the campaigns. - Figures 9 and 10 show the magnitude of the magnetic field measured during the pre- (left panels) and post-exposure (right panels) tests for each of the nine magnetometers studied.
 The title of each plot shows the standard deviation of the measured signal, which is a measure of the instrument noise.